mzz12/mzz12.github.io/_pages/about.md

 Hi, my name is Zizhao Mo (莫梓钊).
 I received my Ph.D. degree in Computer Science from the University of Macau, where I was fortunate to be advised by <a href="https://www.fst.um.edu.mo/personal/huanlexu/">Prof. Huanle Xu</a> at <a href="https://cds-macau.github.io/">Cloud and Distributed Systems Lab</a>.

-My research interests broadly revolve around machine learning systems (MLSys), focusing on scheduling, parallelization optimization, and resource management topics.
-The optimization goal of my research lies in the efficiency improvement for ML workloads, in terms of latency, cost, and throughput.
+My research interests broadly revolve around machine learning systems (MLSys), with a focus on scheduling, parallelization optimization, and resource management topics.
+The optimization goal of my research is to improve the efficiency of ML workloads in terms of latency, cost, and throughput.
 I also have a specific interest in designing efficient systems over heterogeneous resources, including CPU-GPU and heterogeneous GPU platforms.

 My research projects:
 - **Resource allocation in GPU clusters**.
 Designing fine-grained scheduling policies in the (heterogeneous) GPU cluster to optimize the performance and resource efficiency for deep learning training jobs.